sarkonovich/Alexa-Hue/README.md

 *"Alexa, tell....to save scene as romantic on the kitchen lights."*

+This method will work a lot better if you add the name of the scene you are creating to the SCENES custom slot values *before* you save the scene.

-NOTE: I have not included lots and lots of sample utterances or custom slot values.
+**Why do I have to keep adding the names of the scenes/groups in the developer's portal?** I have not included lots and lots of sample utterances or custom slot values.
 Because of this, the voice recognition for arbitrary words will not be very good.
 However, the recognition for the supplied values will be very, very good.
 (It's a trade off.)
-Since you you using this to control just your lights, there's no need for the program to recognize just anything you say.

-Therefore, when saving and recalling scenes, the commands will work *much* better (Alexa's recognition of scene names) if you include the scene name in the SCENES custom slot before adding the scenes by voice. **Rembmer**, even if you add scenes with an app, recognition will be much better if you add the scene (and group, and light) names as values in the relevant custom slot.
+Since you you using this to control just your lights, there's no need for the program to recognize just anything you say. *Remember*, even if you add scenes with an app, recognition will be much better if you add the scene (and group, and light) names as values in the relevant custom slot.